Skip to Content

 Ice is hard and it can break a dog’s tooth, just like they can break a tooth on anything that is hard.

-It’s suggested that a dog that is overheated not be given large amounts of ice or ice water.
+It’s suggested that a dog that is overheated not be given large amounts of ice or ice water because it could cause its temperature to drop too fast.

 It’s common sense.